Ale-Cie/ZTM-AoC-2022-Solutions/README.md

 Day 5 [X] - Done a bit late (at least in my time zone).
 This one was a hassle, not because it's difficult but because the whole day was a scheduling disaster.
 Anyway - onto the next challenge.

 Day 6 [X] - Completed well within a time limit.
 Nice one, simple and fun to complete.
 Decided to do it with sets, since they make working with unique characters a breeze.

+Day 7 [X] - Completed few hours past midnight.
+That one confused me for a long time, the first part at least.
+Couldn't figure out how to add up the file sizes...